eslint/eslint/docs/src/use/core-concepts/glossary.md

 A source code comment that configures a rule to a different severity and/or set of options.

-Inline configs use similar same syntax as [config files](#config-file-configuration-file) to specify any number of rules by name, their new severity, and optionally new options for the rules.
+Inline configs use similar syntax as [config files](#config-file-configuration-file) to specify any number of rules by name, their new severity, and optionally new options for the rules.
 For example, the following inline config comment simultaneously disables the `eqeqeq` rule and sets the `curly` rule to `"error"`:

 ```js